frankl1nzhu/gatcha_api/README.md

 ### Initial Users

-The system comes with two test users:
+The system comes with a test user:

-- Username: `user1`, Password: `password1`
 - Username: `user2`, Password: `password2`

 ## Database